 Adults are often the focus of problem gambling campaigns.
 However, a National Council on Problem Gambling report found that 4-5% of kids aged 12-17 “meet one or more criteria of having a gambling problem.”
 What may begin as a mundane activity can become a devastating addiction for these select few.
 That’s especially dangerous in states without youth problem gambling programs.

 “In Mississippi, I don’t believe there are any sustained youth gambling prevention programs,” Executive Director of the National Council of Problem Gambling, Keith Whyte, said.
 “So I don’t know that there’s any Mississippi that regularly are getting any messages around any gambling prevention messages.”

-Massachusetts targeting a long neglected area of gambling addiction seems admirable.
+Regulators targeting a long neglected area of gambling addiction in Massachusetts seems admirable.
 But it’s a small step that doesn’t create a robust regulatory scheme alone.

 Massachusetts Sports Betting Ad Regulations